dmortimer101/Telescope_Simulator/README.md

 ## Tips for usage:

 1. Ensure *telescope_aperture_width_pixels* (printed in terminal) is above 35 for a given configuration.
 This can be raised by increasing the *variable pixels_per_ro*.
+2. Objects with a large angular diameter (the width of the full moon or bigger) will return a monochromatic square.
+This is believed to be due to the fact that the psf is poorly sampled on images where the pixels are so large.